naturesdata/CorrelationProject/README.md

 ```
 bash jobs/sig-freqs-table.sh data/maximum-sig-freqs.p data/maximum-sig-freqs.csv
 ```
-This might take 9 minutes.
+This might take up to 9 minutes.
 These results can be summarized by executing the following:
 ```
 bash jobs/sig-freqs-summary.sh maximum 100 data/maximum-sig-freqs.csv
 ```
-This might take up to 2 minutes.
+This might take up to 4 seconds.
 ```
 bash jobs/sig-freqs-summary.sh bonferroni 100 data/bonferroni-sig-freqs.csv
 ```
-# TODO: Include resource/timing info here
+This might take up to 12 seconds.